Dealing with Domain Errors

 - The SelectChannel filter trying to get the second channel of a monochromatic image will raise "[Domain Error] Channel index out of range in SelectChannel.".

 - The DivideIntegers filter when invoked with inB = 0 will raise "[Domain Error] Divisor is equal to zero on input in DivideIntegers.".

 - The RegionMassCenter filter invoked on an empty region will raise "[Domain Error] Input region is empty in RegionMassCenter.".

 Domain Errors are reported in the Console window.
 You can highlight the filter instance that produced a Domain Error by clicking on the link that appears there:

 One of the most common sources of Domain Errors are the filters whose outputs are undefined for the empty object.
 Let us take the RegionMassCenter filter under consideration: where is the center of an empty region's mass?
 The answer is: it is undefined.
 Being unable to compute the result, the filter throws a Domain Error and stops the program execution.

 An example of a possibly erroneous situation is a use of the ThresholdToRegion filter followed by RegionMassCenter.
 In some cases, the first filter can produce an empty region and the second will then throw a Domain Error.
-To prevent that, the SkipEmptyRegion filter should be used before computing the mass center to create an appropriate conditional data flow.
+To prevent that, the OrNil variant should be used to create an appropriate data flow.

 Another typical example is when one is trying to select an object having the maximum value of some feature (e.g. the biggest blob).
 The GetMaximumElement filter can be used for this purpose, but it will throw a Domain Error if there are no objects found (if the array is empty).
-In this case the SkipEmptyArray filter solves the problem.
+In this case using the OrNil option instead of the Unsafe one solves the problem.